Carbon footprint: simply explained

 We’re committed to doing our part, from addressing our own emissions to those of our business activities and supply chain.

-Reducing our emissions
+Reducing our own emissions

 As a financial service provider

-We have defined principles in our company’s policies.
+For this transition, we have defined principles in our company’s policies.
 These principles are applied to all our activities, including granting loans.

-Examples of our principles and activities:
+Examples of our principles and activities include:

 No financing of new coal-fired power plant projects, new offshore oil projects in the Arctic.
 Greenfield thermal coal mines or greenfield oil sands projects